kjappelbaum/pyepal/docs/_build/html/_sources/getting_started.rst.txt

     exhaust_loop(palinstance, y)

-This will continue calling `run_one_step()` until there is no unclassified sample left.
+This will continue calling :code:`run_one_step()` until there is no unclassified sample left.

 Batch sampling
 ................

-By default, the `run_one_step` function of the PAL classes will return a `np.array` with only one index for the point in the design space for which the next experiment should be performed.
+By default, the :code:`run_one_step` function of the PAL classes will return a :code:`np.ndarray` with only one index for the point in the design space for which the next experiment should be performed.
 In some cases, you want to run multiple experiments in batches before you run a new iteration of the PyPAL.
-In this case, you use the `batch_size` keyword argument and change it to an integer greater than one.
+In this case, you use the :code:`batch_size` keyword argument and change it to an integer greater than one.

 .. code-block:: python